Lara Kajs | 11 March 2022 |

 Iran deployed thousands of armed, Shia Muslim militia hundreds of troops, mostly from Lebanon’s Hezbollah movement, but also from Afghanistan, Iraq, and Yemen, and spent billions to help Assad.

-Opposition forces have been supported by Turkey, the U.S., the U.K, France, and other European allies, as well as several Gulf Arab states including Saudi Arabia and Qatar which were eager to counter Iranian influence in the region.
+Opposition forces have been supported by Turkey, the U.S., the U.K., France, and other European allies, as well as several Gulf Arab states including Saudi Arabia and Qatar which were eager to counter Iranian influence in the region.
 Led by the US, a global coalition deployed special forces and carried out airstrikes to support the Syrian Democratic Forces (SDF).
-Turkish troops have seized long swaths of territory along the Syrian Turkish border, and it intervened to halt a full assault by the Assad government in the last oppositional stronghold of Idlib.
+Turkish troops have seized long swaths of territory along the Syrian-Turkish border, and it intervened to halt a full assault by the Assad government in the last oppositional stronghold of Idlib.
 All parties are responsible for perpetrating war crimes.

 The conflict does not appear to have an end in sight.
 What is certain is that it will take diplomacy and a political solution to resolve it.
 The UN Security Council has pressed for the implementation of the 2012 Geneva Communiqué which envisions a transitional governing body “formed on the basis of mutual consent.”

 There need to be renewed efforts for a peaceful political solution and resolution.
 Nine rounds of UN-mediated peace talks have failed to make progress toward peace.
-Mr. Assad has been unwilling to negotiate with groups that insist he steps down as a condition of the settlement.
+Mr. Assad has been unwilling to negotiate with groups that insist he step down as a condition of the settlement.
 Resolution of the conflict is not an impossibility.
 It is not a question of if it can be resolved, but more a matter of the will of all parties involved to do it.

 Photo Credit: Dera’a, Syria, Vita.
 Licensed under CC 2.0 license